-There are many different styles of yoga, many of which we offer at Yotopia.
-We pride ourselves on the variety we offer, so there’s definitely a class, or more, to suit you.
+There are many different styles of yoga, and here at Yotopia we pride ourselves on the variety we offer, so there’s definitely a class, or more, to suit you.

-Some of our classes are unique to London and the UK!
-In addition, the Yoga Flow classes are unique to Yotopia, and include principles which have been proven to enhance youthfulness in tissue, increase flexibility and improve the ability of the body to move in the way it is naturally designed to do.
-For more on this, see our Science page.
+Some of our Yoga Flow classes include principles which have been proven to enhance youthfulness in tissue, increase flexibility and improve the ability of the body to move in the way it is naturally designed to do.

 Yoga Flow: A dynamic yoga class, incorporating spiral rotations and pulsing movements throughout flowing sequences which have been proven to strengthen, hydrate and improve the quality of the body’s tissue.
-Classes suited to beginners to intermediate (see timetable for specific levels for each of these classes).
+Can be suitable for beginners or intermediate practitioners (see our timetable for specific levels for each of these classes).

 Ashtanga Yoga: Ashtanga Yoga follows a set sequence of flowing postures, synchronising breath with movement (vinyasa).
-The class at Yotopia will stick to the correct sequence, as taught by Shri K Pattabhi Jois.
+The class at Yotopia follows the traditional sequence, as taught by Shri K Pattabhi Jois.

 Quantum Yoga®: Allows the practitioner to create dynamic sequences in accordance with individual requirements.
-A vinyasa yoga class, and assessment guidelines based on Ayurveda’s holistic approach.
+A vinyasa yoga class based on Ayurveda’s holistic approach.

 Vinyasa Flow Yoga: A smooth vinyasa flow yoga class designed for all levels, incorporating elements of Pilates to tone and lengthen, to leave you feeling relaxed and re-energised.

-Yoga and Meditation: A soft flowing vinyasa class, which focuses on opening and expanding the energy of the body whilst at the same time releasing tension and focusing concentration in anticipation of a half hour meditation practice at the close of the class to deepen one’s awareness and to assist in the release of stress and bringing about a deep sense of peace.
+Yoga and Meditation: A soft-flowing vinyasa class, which focuses on opening and expanding the energy of the body while at the same time releasing tension and focusing concentration.
+A half-hour meditation practice at the close of the class will enhance self-awareness and assist in the release of stress aimed at bringing about a deep sense of peace.

-Yin Yoga: This is a quiet, slow, meditative practice.
-It works from a cool body temperature – so no warm up – to find a release in the structure of the body – stimulating the connective tissue and nourishing the joints.
+Yin Yoga: This is a quiet, slow and meditative practice.
 Postures are practiced close to the mat, holding for three minutes or more.
-Yin is a nice contrast to our sped-up hectic lifestyles.
-The purpose is to relax the body and open the mind.
-Promoting calmness, well-being and mental clarity.
+Yin is a good contrast to the hectic lives many of us lead.
+The purpose is to relax the body and open the mind, promoting calmness, well-being and mental clarity.
 Open to all, no prior experience needed.

 Rocket Vinyasa Yoga: Dynamic yoga that gets you there faster!
-A fun and invigorating sequence with the focus on linking the movement and breath to create a strong vinyasa flow.
+A fun and invigorating sequence with the focus on linking movement and breath to create a strong vinyasa flow.
 This class will make you sweat!
 Strengthen the body, develop the core, increase flexibility and improve balance and posture while bringing calmness and clarity to the mind.
-Open and challenging to all levels from beginner to advanced, with a specially mixed soundtrack to keep the energy moving.
 The Rocket system is considered to be the original power yoga, created by Larry Shultz of “Its Yoga, San Fransisco”, to free up the Ashtanga Yoga series as pioneered by Sri Pattabhi Jois.
+Not suitable for beginners.